philnewm/ansible-articles/ansible_molecule/getting_started/Ansible Molecule using Vagrant & Virtualbox.md

 ## Prepare development environment
 ---
 While I was trying to understand molecule I came across many guides mentioning the command `molecule role init`.
 This one doesn't exist anymore since version [6.0.0](https://github.com/ansible/molecule/releases/tag/v6.0.0) - it was removed intentional to get rid of the [Ansible-Galaxy](https://github.com/ansible/galaxy) dependency.
-By now you simply use the `role init` command to initialize an Ansible role and initialize a molecule role from within afterwards.
+By now you simply use the `role init` command to initialize an Ansible role and initialize a molecule scenario from within the role afterwards.

 ```reference
 title: "Setup role and molecule scenario"